Nao-Cola Yamazaki: Career

-Yamazaki made their literary debut in 2004 with Don't Laugh At Other People's Sex Lives (人のセックスを笑うな, Hito no sekkusu o warau na), a story about a romantic relationship between a 19-year-old male student and his much older female teacher.
+Yamazaki made a literary debut in 2004 with Don't Laugh At Other People's Sex Lives (人のセックスを笑うな, Hito no sekkusu o warau na), a story about a romantic relationship between a 19-year-old male student and his much older female teacher.
 Hito no sekkusu o warau na won the 41st Bungei Prize, an award recognizing new writers.
 The book was also nominated for the 132nd Akutagawa Prize.
 Hito no sekkusu o warau na was later adapted into the 2008 Nami Iguchi film of the same name, starring Hiromi Nagasaku and Kenichi Matsuyama.

 Several of Yamazaki's subsequent novels were also nominated for the Akutagawa Prize. (カツラ美容室別室, Katsura Biyōshitsu besshitsu), Yamazaki's 2007 novel about the relationships among people who meet at a beauty salon, was nominated for the 138th Akutagawa Prize and survived the first round of voting by the selection committee, but ultimately did not win, as the prize went to Mieko Kawakami.
-Their story Hand (手, Te), later included in a 2009 collection of the same name, was nominated for the 140th Akutagawa Prize.
+Yamazaki‘s story Hand (手, Te), later included in a 2009 collection of the same name, was nominated for the 140th Akutagawa Prize.
 Niki's Humiliation (ニキの屈辱, Niki no kutsujoku), a romance novel about the relationship between a popular photographer and a photographer's assistant, was nominated for the 145th Akutagawa Prize.
-In 2016 their novel (美しい距離, Utsukushii kyori) was nominated for the 155th Akutagawa Prize, marking their fifth nomination for the award, but the award went to first-time nominee Sayaka Murata.
+In 2016 the novel (美しい距離, Utsukushii kyori) was nominated for the 155th Akutagawa Prize, marking the fifth nomination for the award for Yamazaki, but the award went to first-time nominee Sayaka Murata.
 Utsukushii kyori, a story about a married couple dealing with the wife's terminal cancer, subsequently won the 23rd Shimase Award for Love Stories.

-In addition to their fiction, Yamazaki also publishes essays on non-traditional family life, including the 2016 collection Cute Husband (かわいい夫, Kawaii otto), a series of essays about living in a family where the wife is more successful than the husband.
-After having their first child at the age of 37, Yamazaki wrote a series of essays about the first year of their child's life.
+In addition to fiction, Yamazaki also publishes essays on non-traditional family life, including the 2016 collection Cute Husband (かわいい夫, Kawaii otto), a series of essays about living in a family where the wife is more successful than the husband.
+After having the first child at the age of 37, Yamazaki wrote a series of essays about the first year of the child's life.
 The resulting book, Becoming a Parent, Not a Mother (母ではなくて、親になる, Haha dewa nakute oya ni naru), was published in 2017.

 Yamazaki's first English-language book, a collection of short stories translated by Polly Barton, was published by Strangers Press under the title Friendship for Grown Ups in 2017.
 In a review for The Japan Society of the UK, Eluned Gramich noted that Yamazaki "seems more interested in the distance between lovers than in what unites them", but also called Friendship for Grown Ups "funny and clever".
 The Japan Times praised Yamazaki's "skill in evoking the ambiguity of contemporary life" and called the collection "a small book that says a lot about the way we live today".